johnwheeler/flask-ask/README.rst

 Flask-Ask handles the boilerplate, so you can focus on writing clean code.
 Flask-Ask:

 * Verifies Alexa request signatures
-* Provides decorators that map ASK requests to view functions
+* Has decorators to map Alexa requests and intent slots to view functions
 * Helps construct ask and tell responses, reprompts and cards
 * Makes session management easy
 * Allows for the separation of code and speech through Jinja templates